abcdesktopio/docs/opsdocs/docs/usecases/4.4/multus-user-pod.md

 ### Verify dual-stack connectivity

-Recreate a user pod and inspect the `net1` interface:
+Re-create a user pod and inspect the `net1` interface:
 ```bash
 NAMEPSACE=abcdesktop
 kubectl exec -it <POD_NAME> -n $NAMESPACE -- ifconfig
 ```

-You should see something like this :
+The output should resemble the following.

 ```
 kubectl exec -it fry-21d8e -n abcdesktop -- ifconfig